TM312/mllrs.io/content/articles/deploying-using-terraform-google-cloud.md.md

 0. Install terraform and upgrade.
 First we will set up terraform.
-Terraform provides different ways to install that can be found in their <a href="https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started">official guide</a>.
+Terraform provides different ways to install that can be found in their <NuxtLink href="https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started">official guide</NuxtLink>.

 Install using `brew` as follows: